Grand River (Michigan)

+The Grand River (Ottawa: owashtanong, "Far-Flowing Water") is a 252 mi river in the Lower Peninsula of the U.S. state of Michigan.
+The longest river in Michigan, the Grand River rises in Hillsdale County, and flows in a generally northwesterly direction to its mouth at Lake Michigan in the city of Grand Haven.
+The river flows through a number of cities, including Jackson, Lansing, Ionia, and Grand Rapids.

 The river was famous for its mile-long, 300-yard-wide, and 10-to-15-foot-tall rapids, for which the city of Grand Rapids was named.
 These rapids were submerged following the construction of numerous dams, starting in 1835, and flooding of areas behind the dams.
 The river has not had any rapids for nearly a century.

 Course

 The headwaters of the Grand River begin from natural springs in Somerset Township in Hillsdale County near the boundary with Liberty Township in Jackson County.
 From there, the river flows through Jackson, Ingham, Eaton, Clinton, Ionia, Kent, and Ottawa counties before emptying into Lake Michigan.
-The river runs through the cities of Jackson, Eaton Rapids, Lansing, Grand Ledge, Portland, Ionia, Lowell, Grand Rapids, and Grand Haven.
+The river runs through the cities of Jackson, Eaton Rapids, Dimondale, Lansing, Grand Ledge, Portland, Ionia, Lowell, Grand Rapids, and Grand Haven.

 Hydrology

-The Grand River is one of three major tributaries of Lake Michigan, including the Fox River (Green Bay tributary) on the western shore, and Kalamazoo River on the southeastern shore.
+The Grand River is a major tributary of Lake Michigan.
 It falls in elevation from 1260 ft. in the highlands of its headwaters to 577 ft. at its mouth on Lake Michigan.
 Its waters drain northward through the lake, then south and east through the Great Lakes waterways into the St. Lawrence River, which flows northeasterly into the Gulf of St. Lawrence on the Atlantic Ocean.
 The Grand River discharges an estimated average 5,049 cuft/s.

 Its watershed is the second-largest in the state, draining an area of 5572 sqmi, including 18 counties and 158 townships.
 Much of the basin is flat, and it contains many swamps and lakes.
 The basin is composed of four sub-basins: Upper Grand, Lower Grand, Thornapple, and Maple, where the four major tributaries flow: the Flat, Rogue, Thornapple, and Maple rivers.

 Tributaries of the river include (beginning near river source and travelling downstream): Portage River, Red Cedar River, Looking Glass River, Maple River, Prairie Creek, Bellamy Creek, Flat River, Thornapple River, Rogue River, Coldbrook Creek, Plaster Creek, Bass River, Buck Creek and Crockery Creek.